peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 always referring to a previous period to the presentation time.
 - MUST contain the expiration datetime after which the Digital Credential MUST NOT be considered valid anymore.
-The expiration datetime MUST be superior of the issuance datetime.
+The expiration datetime MUST be superior to the issuance datetime.
-- enables offline use cases as it MUST be validated using cryptographic signature and the cryptographic public key of the Credential Issuer.
+- enables offline use cases as it MUST be validated using a cryptographic signature and the cryptographic public key of the Credential Issuer.

 Please note: in this specification the examples and the normative properties of Attestations are reported in accordance with the JWT standard, while